Greater Manchester bus route 192: Overnight service

-Bus war
+Overnight services are provided on the full route between Hazel Grove Park & Ride and Piccadilly Gardens every 15 minutes on Fridays and Saturdays.

+Operator competition

 In March 2006, UK North decided to increase its level of operation to 12 buses per hour on route 192.
 The route was already well-serviced, with frequencies of at least every 10 minutes.
-Stagecoach Manchester responded by increasing services and introducing its no frills Magic Bus brand along the route to compete with the lower-priced UK North.
-This bus war resulted in the route becoming overly congested to the point of being dangerous, forcing buses to queue behind each other waiting for passengers.
-The situation ceased in December 2006, when UK North had its licence terminated due to concerns over the safety of its vehicles and the standard of training given to its drivers.
+Stagecoach Manchester responded by increasing services and introducing its no-frills Magic Bus brand along the route to compete with the lower-priced UK North.
+The resulting bus war led to the route becoming overly congested to the point of being dangerous, forcing buses to queue behind each other waiting for passengers.
+The situation ceased in December 2006, when UK North had its licence terminated, due to concerns over the safety of its vehicles and the standard of training given to its drivers.

 Fame

 According to Stagecoach, the route is the busiest in Britain, with around 9 million passengers carried annually.
 Transport for Greater Manchester has designated the A6 as a quality bus corridor.
 In October 2008, route 192 was the first in England to have solar-powered on-street ticket machines.
 The machines cost around £80,000 and were installed by Stagecoach and GMPTE for a 12-month trial, enabling tickets to be bought beforehand and saving time when boarding the bus.

 Route 192 bus is the subject of a musical album by singer Dave Hulston, who was born in Longsight.
 The album is named "Willow and the 192" and, according to the Manchester Evening News, was set to be released in the summer of 2007.